 Still, I need guidance on where Romantic psychosis takes us now that we recognize it as anticipating schizoanalysis, ordinary psychosis, and vibrant materiality.
 What is becoming in these borderless states, and what will become through them?
 Two somewhat dispiriting thoughts occur in this context.
 One is that, as a group, psychoanalysts currently know differently what they and “romanticists” have long known about artists and their troubling of mind.
 Socially conscious psychoanalysts—itself a neologism though hardly a new attribute—are increasingly choosing to practice group therapy as a method more suited to the porosity between inner and outer, self and community, psyche and culture, individual and group trauma (Nitsun 3).
 Likewise, approaches to phobia have widened to better handle group-targeting phobias (i.e., Islamophobia, xenophobia, homophobia).
-Interpretation of dreams, once deemed the royal road to the unconscious, now circuits through a social dreaming matrix, a process involving a group of participants who share dreams and associations thereto on the theory that the dreams shared “reflect a collective cultural product, a social unconscious comprised of dissociated social, political, and cultural experience,” often bespeaking collective trauma or group-isolating realities (Bermudez).
-Drawing but also departing from Wilfred Bion’s largely negative assessment of the group as repressive and destructive, Tavistock practitioners orchestrate the therapeutic group so that it enacts a democratic body that better befits living together.
-Whatever any member of the group says, no matter how aggressive or offensive, is acknowledged by every member as in some way representative of all members, thereby annulling the recourse to scapegoating or demonizing (Bollas, Meaning and Melancholia 82-8).
+Interpretation of dreams, once deemed the royal road to the unconscious, now circuits through a social dreaming matrix, a process involving a group of participants who share dreams and associations thereto on the theory that the dreams shared “reflect a collective cultural product, a social unconscious comprised of dissociated social, political, and cultural experience,” often bespeaking collective trauma or group-isolating realities (Bermudez and Kramer).
+Drawing on but also departing from Wilfred Bion’s largely negative assessment of the group as repressive and destructive, Tavistock practitioners orchestrate the therapeutic group so that it enacts a democratic body that better befits living together.
+Whatever any member of the group says, no matter how aggressive or offensive, is acknowledged by every member as in some way representative of all members, thereby annulling the recourse to scapegoating or demonizing (Bollas, Meaning and Melancholia 82–88).
 Further, Morris Nitsun conceptualizes the “anti-group” in order to work with the destructive processes that threaten the functioning of the group so as to evoke and evolve creative responses.
 Akin to D. W. Winnicott’s “creative destruction,” Nitsun’s “anti-group” works to link the aggression within the group and toward the group-as-object to its creative roots and potential transformation.
 His aspiration is to bring group analysis “closer to the political sphere” by defusing the “psychology of scarcity” at the root of personal and cultural disintegration, placing greater emphasis on differentiation and otherness in relationships between people (16, 269, 276).

-These encouraging developments in boundary-reconceptualization are dispiriting, however, in bringing to consciousness the largely unacknowledged phobia suffusing the contemporary scene: psychophobia, what Bollas describes as “hatred of looking into the mind for fear of what we shall find” (Meaning and Melancholia, xiii).
+These encouraging developments in boundary-reconceptualization are dispiriting, however, in bringing to consciousness the largely unacknowledged phobia suffusing the contemporary scene: psychophobia, what Bollas describes as “hatred of looking into the mind for fear of what we shall find” (Meaning and Melancholia xiii).
 Shared by psychotics but hardly exclusive to them, this phobia is terrifying because treatment thereof is foreclosed by the problem and the problem is so widespread.
-Put another way, the psychotic’s “hatred of looking into the mind” is “excusable” on several scores: neural wirings, maternal deficiencies, a hole, not simply a lack, in the symbolic order; in short, never having had a remotely secure base from which to look out upon or into anything.
-Current psychophobic rulers and followers have less excuse.
+Put another way, the psychotic’s “hatred of looking into the mind” is “excusable” on several scores: neural wirings, maternal deficiencies, a hole—not simply a lack—in the symbolic order; in short, never having had a remotely secure base from which to look out upon or into anything.
+Current psychophobic rulers and followers have fewer excuses.
 Plus, psychotics often seek help and, contrary to classical distinctions, prove capable of analysis and symbolization.
-This distinction helps to re-characterize the kinship between psychoanalysts and artists as residing in a non-psychophobic alliance with psychotics.
+This distinction helps to recharacterize the kinship between psychoanalysts and artists as residing in a nonpsychophobic alliance with psychotics.
 They too confront the deepest darkness of the mind/brain as terrifyingly electrifying and vice versa, the better to spark creativity.
 In this respect, they render and bring into the public what Freud glimpsed in the delusions of psychotics, fledgling attempts to mend a collapsed world as well as ego.
 These essays share that glimpse and its validity.

 Works Cited